MicrosoftDocs/security/zero-trust/deploy-information-protection-saas.md

 - Sessions

-File policies scan the content of files stored in your API connected cloud apps.
+File policies scan the content of files stored in your connected cloud apps via API, for supported apps.

 Session policies scan and protect files in real time on access to prevent data exfiltration, protect files on download, prevent the upload of unlabeled files.